 You've probably had an unauthorized charge appear on a credit card at some point-sometimes because of identity theft and sometimes because of a simple processing error.
-If your HSA custodian issues you a debit- or credit-type card, review charges on your HSA just as you do the charges on your credit card statements.
+If your HSA custodian issues you a debit card, review charges on your HSA just as you do the charges on your other debit and credit card statements.